Michigan State officially fires Mel Tucker for cause

 Michigan State was 19-14 in Tucker’s time with the school and 11 of those wins came during the 2021 season.
 That year included wins over Michigan and Penn State and Tucker’s ensuing contract made him one of the highest-paid coaches in college football.

 The Spartans went 5-7 in 2022 and missed a bowl game.
 After quarterback Payton Thorne (Auburn) and wide receiver Keon Coleman (Florida State) transferred during the spring, Michigan State opened the 2023 season 2-0 with wins over Central Michigan and Richmond before Tucker was suspended.
-The Spartans are currently 2-2 under interim coach Harlon Barnett.
+The Spartans are have gone 0-2 under interim coach Harlon Barnett.